-When we were in Dubai last April, we travelled with Norwegian Airline Shuttle, a budget airline operating from Dubai Airport’s Terminal 2.
+When we were in the United Arab Emirates last April, we travelled with Norwegian Airline Shuttle, a budget airline using Dubai Terminal 2.

 According to the Dubai Airport website, the renowned Dubai Duty Free covers 5400 sq. metres of shopper’s paradise.
-Well, it’s certainly not located in Terminal 2.
+Well, it’s certainly not located in Dubai Terminal 2.
 There’s only one shop in Terminal 2.
 A rather uninteresting one.
 That, and just a few cafeterias.

 Take the airport bus or bullet train or whatever – and pop over to another terminal, you say?
 Well, there is an airport shuttle, but you’ll need time: Terminal 2 is half an hour away from Terminal 3.
 Not that that should deter you.
 Most flights from Terminal 2 are delayed.
 Very much delayed!
-You see, Dubai’s Terminal 2 is the departure point for flights to “bad”, obscure or dangerous places, often all three.
+You see, Dubai Terminal 2 is the departure point for flights to “bad”, obscure or dangerous places, often all three.
 And Oslo.

 In Terminal 2, you don’t see the usual crowd of businessmen hunched over their laptops.
 Most seem to be migrant workers, aid workers or tired journos.
 And Norwegian tourists.
 Not many wheeled carry-ons here.
 Instead, worn holdalls, plastic bags and cardboard boxes abound.
 Held together by tape.

 The notice board resembles a fascinating directory of unknown and exotic-sounding destinations.
 Ever heard of Gheshm?
 Or Ahwaz?
 Or Ashgabat?
 Or Bald?
 I’m especially fascinated by Kish.
 Kish appears on the board a lot.
 Where is Kish?